raulorteg/pyNublado/README.md

 * From the BPASS V2.2.1 [data release](https://bpass.auckland.ac.nz/9.html) download the data for _bpass_v2p2.1_imf_chab300_

-_NOTE: the pearl script (in data/) needs to be placed on the parent directory_
+_NOTE: the Perl script (in data/) needs to be placed on the parent directory_

 ```bash
 ├── BPASSv2.1_bin-imf135_300